habi/acinar-analysis-manuscript/manuscript.md

 ### Number of acini

-Previously, it was shown that the number of acini (e.g. counted acinar entraces) remains constant during postnatal lung development from day 4 to 60 [@doi:10.1152/ajplung.00325.2016], with a mean of 5840 ± 547 acini per lung (in another strain of animals, full lung data available for days 4 and 60).
+Previously, it was shown that the number of acini (e.g. counted acinar entraces) remains constant during postnatal lung development from day 4 to 60 [@doi:10.1152/ajplung.00325.2016], with a mean of 5840 ± 547 acini per lung (in another strain of animals, the data from the whole lungs is available for days 4 and 60).
 Even though we did not aim to assess the number of acini in this manuscript, calculating this number helps to validate our assessment and helps us to collate the data that can be derived from our stereological analysis to prior results.

 Based on the acinar and parenchymal volume we calculated the number of acini and were able to verify the previously reported results to lie within our margin of error at days 4 and 60 (Barré et al: 6236 ± 497 acini and 5612 ± 547 acini, respectively).